A Data Quality Strategy would help IT drive a Data Quality Initiative

 Pick an opportunity that shows results horizon of one year or less.
 Rapid success that makes a top line improvement will be noticed, and you will attract more partners.
 When you are starting out, a very long payback period will be very uninteresting to the business, placing your initiative at risk.

-Ensure your business partners measure the revenue increase, new customer adds, blog announcementexisting customer business increase, and similar top-line results that derive from successfully implementing your data quality strategy.
+Ensure your business partners measure the revenue increase, new customer adds, existing customer business increase, and similar top-line results that derive from successfully implementing your data quality strategy.
 You can also build a data quality baseline and track some practical data quality metrics.
 Do this and you will have sound answers for your IT colleagues as well as your business peers.

 Don’t keep your success a secret.
 Work at attracting new business partners for whom you can work the same top-line magic.
 Ask your executive business partner to introduce you to his or her peers.
 There is nothing like a sincere endorsement, backed up by numbers, to attract new data quality strategy participants.
 Individual organizational cultures will determine whether there are other outreach mechanisms, such as company newsletters, all-hands meetings, monthly meet-and-greet sessions, or others.
 Use all relevant and culturally appropriate channels to get the word out.